Ipswich Margaret Catchpole

 owner/operator: Admiral Taverns

-This is a large (potentially three bar) pub adjoining the main entrance to Holywells Park.
-The main bar is a large room looking out onto the external seating area and adjoining bowls club.
-A smaller room has a pool table and darts board, and is also intended for TV sports.
-A further room is not being used initially.
-Externally there is good size patio/beer garden area.
+It is a large (potentially three bar) pub adjoining the main entrance to Holywells Park.
+The main bar is a large room looking out onto the external seating area and the adjoining bowls club.
+A smaller room has a pool and darts board, and is also used for TV sports.
+A further room is due for refurbishment in due course and is not being used initially.
+Externally, there is good size patio/beer garden area and a parking area in front Internally, The pub interior has changed little since the pub opened in 1936, making it an unusually well-preserved example of an inter-war pub.

 The pub is named after a famous local adventuress, chronicler and criminal,